About Anne Reith, Ph.D.

 - What was your background and training before entering the metaphysical field?

-Unlike some professional psychics and mediums, I had no idea that I had these abilities as a child.
+Unlike some professional psychics and mediums, I had no idea as a child that I had these abilities.
 However, when I began taking psychic development classes in my early 40’s, I quickly began to realize that the skills had been there all along, although they weren’t fully developed yet.

 What I do remember is that even as a child/adolescent, I repeatedly asked in prayer how I could better serve God.
 Although my formal religious upbringing was liberal (i.e., Congregational Church), my world always seemed to be filled with spiritual issues, religion, and metaphysical topics.
 For example, my maternal grandmother, Lillian McCombs McClay, was said to have read tea leaves.
 Also, my siblings and I would play with tarot cards.